ingdir/bem-core/common.docs/reference/reference.en.md

     </tr>
 </table>

-The generation procedure of an HTML-item is standardized in BEMHTML and performed by the templating engine.
-Such approach allows us to use the declarative templates.
+The generation procedure of an HTML-item in BEMHTML is standardized and performed by the templating engine.
+Such approach allows us to use declarative templates.
 The same approach is used for the data transformation in XSLT and AWK.

 <a id="descriptionlanguage"></a>

 #### The Description Language — JavaScript

-BEMHTML is a specialized language (DSL) which is **dilating** JavaScript.
+BEMHTML is a specialized language (DSL) which **extends** JavaScript syntax.

-More precisely, BEMHTML is a superset of [XJST](https://github.com/veged/xjst/) pattern language, which is a superset of JavaScript.
+More precisely, BEMHTML is a superset of [XJST](https://github.com/veged/xjst/) pattern language, which in turn is a superset of JavaScript.

-BEMHTML syntax provides a short notation for the correspondence between BEM-entities and generation of HTML elements an attributes.
+BEMHTML syntax provides short notation to connect BEM-entities and generation of HTML elements and attributes.
-Besides that, **any** JavaScript constructions can be used in templates.
+Besides that, **any** JavaScript constructions can be used within templates.

 <a id="execution_language"></a>

-#### Templates' Execution Language — JavaScript
+#### Template Execution Language — JavaScript

-BEMHTML is compiled before the execution into an optimized JavaScript, which receives BEMJSON data and returns HTML.
+BEMHTML is compiled into optimized JavaScript before execution, which receives BEMJSON data and returns HTML.

 Such template can be executed at the server side as well at the client side.